 Why PS @ NYU?

-When you say ‘Performance Studies’, you enact a community of incredible thinkers, a body that has introduced me to so many sources of knowledge.
-This body (without organs) has helped me recognize, articulate and begin to frame the disparate phenomena that I have encountered in my years of performance praxis.
-I want to contribute to this remarkable body that uses performance and theory as a critical lens for uncovering the unasked questions.
-It connects my interests, my passions, my proclivities, my fetishes, my obsessions, my worldview, and my questions, and provides both a crucible and incubator to articulate, participate, and ultimately affect change.
+When you say ‘Performance Studies’, you enact a body of incredible thinkers at the intersection of performance and the academy.
+This body (without organs) has helped me articulate and frame the disparate phenomena that I have encountered in my years of interdisciplinary performance praxis.
+I want to contribute to this remarkable body that uses performance and theory as a critical lens for uncovering the questions that need to be asked.